Sara and Dennis enjoy fostering teenagers

 Sara remembers the application process as being “very thorough, which it has to be, but we felt supported throughout”.
 Sara goes on to explain that herself and Dennis “enjoyed the induction process and learnt a lot, it opened our eyes about what children experienced and prepared us to be able to support and care for a looked after child”.

-In their first year of fostering, the couple had a couple of respite placements and the children stayed with them for a few weeks.
-Their first task centred (or short-term) placement stayed with them for two years; their birth son was 8 years old at the time and he loved showing the children around their home and showing them their bedroom.
+In their first year of fostering, the couple had a couple of respite home matches and the children stayed with them for a few weeks.
+Their first task centred (or short-term) home match stayed with them for two years; their birth son was 8 years old at the time and he loved showing the children around their home and showing them their bedroom.

-Sara and Dennis noticed that the foster children enjoyed their son showing them around, rather than them, as “the children felt more relaxed with another child”.
+Sara and Dennis noticed that the looked after children enjoyed their son showing them around, rather than them, as “the children felt more relaxed with another child”.

 They have fostered eight children to date, their current looked after child first arrived at 11 years old and is now 17 years old.